 We get so many questions about whether we would pick Disney World or Universal Orlando for a visit.
 A year ago we would’ve said one thing, but with COVID-19 still being a concern, we have a different opinion.
 In this article we’ll break down the big differences in the parks including attractions, food, and how they’re handling the Coronavirus pandemic.

-This has been updated as of July 2021.
+This has been updated as of March 2022.
 Very few COVID precautions remain in place.
 If you are unvaccinated, part of a fragile family, or do not feel comfortable visiting a theme park while there are still new Coronavirus cases, we recommend NOT visiting Universal, Busch Gardens or Disney Parks.
-We don’t feel comfortable visiting while our kids are still unvaccinated as there is no more social distancing and everyone, vaccinated or not, seems to have stopped wearing masks.
+We didn’t feel comfortable visiting while our kids were still unvaccinated as there was minimal social distancing and everyone, vaccinated or not, seems to have stopped wearing masks.

 There are two podcast episodes about choosing Disney World or Universal Orlando.
 This one is comparing Universal and Disney World in how they’re each handing health and safety precautions during the pandemic.
 If you’d rather listen than read, give this one a download to help make your decision: Should you pick Universal Orlando or Walt Disney World during COVID-19?
 To listen, scroll down a bit.
 Check out our complete comparison of Disney and Universal when it’s not a pandemic here!